Nocross/AAIUIKit/README.md

 Relies on XCConfigs-Specific repository for *.xcconfig configuration files.

 #License
-Foundation is available under Apache 2.0 license.
+Code is available under Apache 2.0 license.
 See the LICENSE file for more info.